ads8046/ads8046/README.md

-- 👋 Hi, I’m Atharva Shivankar
+- 👋 Hi, I’m Atharva Shivankar.
+I am a SWE major at Rochester Institute of Technology.
 - 👀 I’m interested in full-stack web development, AI/ML and cloud computing technologies.
 - 🌱 I’m currently learning more about machine learning.
 - 📫 Reach me at atharva82@gmail.com